inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 # Authentication

-InvenioRDM supports local authentication only, integration with your institutional authentication system only or both at the same time.
+InvenioRDM supports local authentication only, integration with your institutional authentication system only (e.g. OAuth, SAML, Single Sign-on) or both at the same time.

 ## Local Authentication